ahoskins/Winston/README.md

 classtime
 =========

-Build a university schedule that fits your life in less than 5 minutes
+Find a university schedule that fits your life in less than 5 minutes

 [screenshot or image here]